Audra Moran, President & CEO

 Candice joined OCRA in January 2017.
 She is responsible for processing all of OCRA’s donations and assisting with special events.
 Prior to joining OCRA, Candice has held several positions in the Customer Service and Retail sectors.
 And in addition to her professional experience, she has volunteered with non-profit organizations throughout New York City for over 10 years.

-Abby joined OCRA in December 2017 as an Assistant, Operations, in the DC office.
+Abby joined OCRA in December 2017.
 As well as overseeing the daily operations of the DC office, Abby provides support to DC’s policy team and serves as the point of contact for OCRA’s Advocate Leaders program.
 Before joining OCRA, Abby earned her B.A. in Women, Gender, and Sexuality Studies from Goucher College and worked as a program assistant for the WGSS department, a student coordinator and tutor at the Writing Center, and a gallery assistant at the on-campus art galleries.
 She brings successful administrative and event coordination experience, and is excited to contribute to OCRA’s policy endeavors and overall efficacy.

 Jason Lalonde, Manager, Development & Events